cyber-ocelot/EnviroPi/README.md

 <h2>MasterMonitor Sensor Script</h2>

+<p>This is the MasterMonitor Script that controls all the sensor readings and sends them to AdaFruitIO.</p>

 <p>Make sure you change the AdaFruitIO_Username and the AdaFruitIO_Key variables to your username and key, and remove vvv (except for AdaFruitIO_Username, and AdaFruitIO_Key variables)</p>

     from dotenv import load_dotenv